 Even though it is mounted at the very front of the drone, it still hangs lower than the rest of the body and it can suffer some damage in the event of a crash landing or unforeseen obstacles coming its way.

-Another thing worth adding here is the fact that the battery does not really hold enough charge in order to accommodate a more demanding camera to begin with, so it is advised to stick to the camera that the drone comes with.
+Another thing worth adding here is the fact that the battery does not really hold enough charge in order to accommodate a more demanding camera, to begin with, so it is advised to stick to the camera that the drone comes with.
+But, regardless of the camera you use on your drone, there are certain rules that need to be followed when filming from the air, and we have an article about drone photography rules that you can also check out.

 Battery and flight time

-Because of the rather low charge that these batteries are able to hold, combined with the fact that they are rather cheap to begin with, it is often recommended that you purchase additional batteries in order to extend your time in the sky and get a lot more kicks out of your experience.
+Because of the rather low charge that these batteries are able to hold, combined with the fact that they are rather cheap, to begin with, it is often recommended that you purchase additional batteries in order to extend your time in the sky and get a lot more kicks out of your experience.
+Also, you can use some of the tricks to keep your drone in the air by following the advice from our article about the ways to extend your flight time.

 The controller is a 5.8 GHz controller with (depending on your choices and preferences) either a video monitor or a clip for your phone.
 The most popular choice is a video monitor because it is able to sync with the camera a lot better and provides the pilot with a sharper image as well as great feedback.